-For Kandit Ratanasurakarn, a 25-year-old Thai student, securing a scholarship at one of China's most prestigious universities was not a stroke of luck, but the result of careful planning and persistence.
+For Kandit Ratanasurakarn, a 25-year-old Thai student, securing a scholarship at one of China's most prestigious universities, a success he credits to early preparation.
 Now pursuing a Master of Laws at Tsinghua University, Kandit stands as an inspiring example for many international students aspiring to study in China.

 Kandit completed his undergraduate degree in law at Thammasat University in Thailand.
 In 2023, he spent a year as an exchange student at Chongqing University, focusing on the Chinese language, before returning to Bangkok to work as a Chinese–Thai legal translator.
 During that year, he began preparing his scholarship applications — a process that would ultimately lead him to Tsinghua.

 "I initially failed my first attempt at applying for the Chinese Government Scholarship," Kandit admitted.
-"That experience taught me that preparation is everything.
+"That experience reminded him of the importance of preparing ahead of time.
 The following year, I planned ahead, refined my materials, and applied for the Tsinghua University tuition scholarship — and this time, I succeeded."

 Finding the right information